storj/docs/app/node/payouts/page.md

 ## Ethereum layer 1 transactions

 The default behavior is for us to transmit funds using Ethereum layer 1 (standard ERC20 transactions) for our STORJ token.
-This fee is calculated using the Ethereum gas costs of similar transactions, the gas to ETH conversion prices, and the price of ETH.&#x20;
+This fee is calculated using the Ethereum gas costs of similar transactions, the gas to ETH conversion prices, and the price of ETH.

 These transaction fees are typically much higher than layer 2 transactions (see below), and thus incur a much higher minimum payout threshold.